The Best Retellings of the Indian epic Ramayana you need to read

 What if the characters in Ramayana could tell you their own stories?

-And not just Sita or the fallen women from the epic but stories by Hanuman, Indra, Varun, Lakshman and even the little squirrel who contributed in building the bridge across the ocean.
+And not just Sita or the fallen women from the epic but stories by Hanuman, Indra, Varun, Lakshman, and even the little squirrel who contributed to building the bridge across the ocean.

-Did you know of how Rama was offered a chariot by Indra that was more magical than the mystical Pushpak of Ravana?
-Did you know of who abandoned Sita as a baby in a field belonging to the kingdom of king Janaka?
+Did you know how Rama was offered a chariot by Indra that was more magical than the mystical Pushpak of Ravana?
+Did you know who abandoned Sita as a baby in a field belonging to the kingdom of King Janaka?

 Short Indian Books you must read